MrHedmad/blog/content/posts/stat_basics.md

 toc = true
 +++

-In this post I am to give the reader some basic concepts of statistics that can be useful in everyday lab work.
+In this post I am aiming to give the reader some basic statistics concepts that can be useful in everyday lab work.
 I also aim to clear up some misunderstandings that may come up from time to time when doing statistics work.

 As with all of my posts, this is mainly written with regards to biologists, but the concepts are generally applicable, although the examples shown might not.

 To write this post, I'm mainly referencing "The Art of Statistics", by David Spiegelhalter (Pelican, 2019, ISBN: 978-0-241-39863-0).
 I also follow his ingenious ask-a-question pattern for starting chapters.
 For more in-depth coverage of statistical modelling, I reference "An Introduction to Statistical Learning", by G. James, D. Witten, T. Hastie and R. Tibshirani (Springer Texts, 2013, ISBN> 978-1-4614-7137-0).
 I also heavily use online resources for the most common concepts.
 I'll leave links scattered around when they are relevant.

 I make heavy use of footnotes.
 I'm sorry about that.
-I use footnotes to give more in-depth explanations that would burden the discussion too much.
+I use them to give more in-depth explanations that would burden the discussion too much.
 You can click on them to read them - they feature a handy "go back" arrow so you can get back in the main text quickly.

 ## Asking questions

 Fundamentally, statistics is about answering big questions with little information.
 A few examples:
-- **Determine some measurement**, such as the average height of people living in a large city;
+- **Determine some measurement**, such as the expression of a protein in a cell type;
-- Test if something **has an effect**, for example a drug in a drug trial;
+- Test if something **has an effect**, for example a drug in a drug trial, or similarly find **differences** between two conditions[^drug_trial];
-- **Model** some phenomenon, such as how murders grow with gun sales;
+- **Model** some phenomenon, such as how absorbance is related to concentration;
 - **Predict** something, such as tomorrow's stock market.
-- Divide a number of things into **clusters**, such as dividing up people into groups that will vote the same political party.
+- Divide a number of things into **clusters**, such as dividing up tumors based on their gene expression signatures.

 The question asked is of fundamental importance.
 From the question, we determine the best course of action to take to answer it.
 The question has an impact on the collection of the data, on the statistical method used to analyze it, and on the validity of our conclusions.
 It is therefore vital to ask the correct questions.